robogamer9849/Ollama-telegram-bot/README.md

 run `python3 FILENAME &` or `python FILENAME.py &` to run the bot in background (linux)<br/>
 add `python3 PATH/TO/FILE.PY` or `python PATH/TO/FILE.PY` to your startup apps for easy access after boot<br/>
 change the `default_model` in config.py to your preferred default model<br/>
+add models to `ex_models` list in config.py to remove them from the bot